vukienha/vukienha.github.io/privacy-policy.md

 ---
 layout: page
-title: Privacy policy
+title: Chính sách bảo mật
 permalink: /privacy-policy/
 ---

-## Privacy Policy
 I built the app as a free app.

 This page is used to inform website visitors regarding my policies with the collection, use, and